 - Shortness of breath, palpitation, confusion or fainting.

 Provided that you don’t have any of the warning signs mentioned above, you can try these tips to relief the prolonged pain after colonoscopy

 It is better to call your doctor to determine the cause and prescribe the suitable treatmen.

-Being physically inactive after colonoscopy can cause more bloating and trapped gas.
+Being physically inactive after a colonoscopy can cause some constipation, bloating and trapped gas

 Have a walk or light exercise at home, this defenately helps especially if you have bloating.

 2- Avid eating this: